Maine Black Bears men's ice hockey: The Death of Walsh

 Coach William "Shawn" Walsh inherited a relatively new and obscure hockey program at The University of Maine in 1984 and he was convinced that it could be built up to greatness.
 His finger was clearly on the pulse of every aspect of the program, and he held a sincere understanding of what it would take to develop success.

-It would take a diligent combination of recruiting the right players, a proper coaching staff to develop talent, the support of the university and the Athletic Department, and highly engaged fan bases both on and off campus to create a top college-hockey program.
+In order to achieve his goal, he needed to recruit skilled players, proper coaches to improve team caliber, the support of the university and its athletic department, and a strong fan base.

 He took personal ownership in each of these categories.
-During its grassroots, there are even great stories passed on of Walsh marching into the student dining commons, standing up and shouting on the tables, rallying students down to the games, and encouraging them to create a loud and hostile environment for Maine's opponents.
+During its grassroots, there are even stories passed on of Walsh marching into the student dining commons, standing up and shouting on the tables, rallying students down to the games, and encouraging them to create a loud and hostile environment for Maine's opponents.
 The light blue "Maine-iak" shirts worn by the students at UMaine were one of his many ideas.

 Most supporters and enthusiasts of the program credit the foundation of greatness held by the Black Bear Men's Ice Hockey team almost exclusively to Shawn Walsh.

 In June 2000 Walsh was diagnosed with renal cell carcinoma (cancer of the kidneys).
 Knowing that his time may be limited, he hand-selected the coach he wanted to take over the team were he unable to continue.
 Always known as a fiery coach, Walsh surprised some when he selected mild-mannered UMass Lowell River Hawks coach Tim Whitehead (Hamilton '85).
 Whitehead earned his graduate degree in education at the University of Maine approximately 10 years prior, and during this time he worked with Walsh as a graduate assistant coach.

 Shawn Walsh died from cancer on September 24, 2001.

 A green clover with his name underneath is hung in his honor along with the three retired players' numbers in Alfond Arena.
 In 2006 the Shawn Walsh Hockey Center, a new extension of Alfond Arena with coaching and administrative offices, meeting areas, and new player facilities opened.
 This several-million-dollar project was funded through private donations—many coming from dozens of players Walsh coached through his 17 years with Maine.